techcow2/Tips-Tricks-for-AI-Coder/README.md

 - **ChatGPT (especially GPT-4):** Great for general-purpose coding advice, debugging, and generating reusable code snippets.
 - **Claude (Anthropic):** Often excels at understanding complex instructions and summarizing code but can miss finer debugging details.
 - **Gemini (Google):** May provide additional context if you’re dealing with Google-related tools or technologies.
-- **Specialized Coding Assistants (e.g., GitHub Copilot):** Integrated directly into IDEs for real-time coding help.
+- **Specialized Coding Assistants (e.g., Cursor, GitHub Copilot, Windsurf):** Integrated directly into IDEs for real-time coding help.

 Here’s how to do it:
 1. Copy your current code or problem description.